mmalecki/kicad-to-openpnp/README.md

 # kicad-to-openpnp
-**Note: this is heavily WIP, and may introduce ghosts into your machine.**

 `kicad-to-openpnp` helps you convert your KiCad project into a set of full-fledged OpenPnP packages and parts, including pin definitions, as well as dimensions taken from 3D models of the footprints.

 It does *not* replace OpenPnP's KiCad position file import process, it enhances it.

+While this project is still WIP, it's been used in several successful assemblies so far.

 ## Installation